 The topography is steep, rising from east to west and from south to north.
 The average elevation is about 600 metres (2,000 ft) above sea level.
 There are two regions: low-lying regions on the left bank of the Red River basin and the high right bank of the Red River.
 In the plateau between the Red River and Da River, there are many mountains.
 Besides the two main rivers, the province has about 200 canals, small streams, and large lakes and swamps.

 Thác Bà Lake

 Many archaeological findings have been unearthed in the provinces in places.
 The date of human settlement is 8,000 years to the recent 2000 years.
 These are on display in the Archaeological Museum in Yên Bái City.
-The archaeological antiquaries found includes a large cylindrical jar in Dao Thinh Commune depicting a scene of human cohabitation, a skeleton of an ancient Viet and another bronze jar containing the remnants of a six-year-old girl in Hum Cave in Luc Yen.
+The archaeological antiquaries found to include a large cylindrical jar in Dao Thinh Commune depicting a scene of human cohabitation, a skeleton of an ancient Viet, and another bronze jar containing the remnants of a six-year-old girl in Hum Cave in Luc Yen.

 The Yên Bái city is an important transport hub of Northern Vietnam.

 Yên Bái lies on the railway that runs northwest from Hanoi to the border town of Lào Cai and into Yunnan in China.
 In fact, the railway also passes through the towns of Mau A and Co Phuc.
 The railway has been a major freight corridor between China and Vietnam since its construction.
 In reality, it runs approximately along the Red River.
 The National Road 70 is the highway that goes from Lào Cai south-east into Yên Bái Province, through Yen Binh just north of the town of Yên Bái, and joins up with National Road 2 – which leads to Hanoi – at Doan Hung.